-1 price per school for all 8 workshops
+1 price per school for all 10 workshops for all your employees

 October 10 at noon ET / 9AM PT